locka99/cpp-to-rust-book/src/features_of_rust/strings.md

 auto hello_32 =  U"\u4f60\u597d"; // UTF-32
 ```

-Rust would use a str for all of these and does not need to specify a width or escape its Unicode characters.
+Rust would use a str for this purpose.
+A str is an *immutable* array of bytes  somewhere in memory.
+The str could be on the heap, in the case of a String object, or it could be in global memory if the string is static.
+A str *slice*, is a pointer to a str which also contains a length value.

 ```rust
 let my_str = "Hello";
 let hello_chinese = "你好";
 ```

-We can instantly see it removes the mess of character width and literal prefixes that C and C++ have to suffer under.
+Type inferences for these assignments will create a string slice pointing to the statically allocated string data.
+The data itself doesn't move and the &str is read-only.

-Type inference creates a reference to a string slice, a &str.
-A string slice is a pointer to the data and a length (in bytes) of the portion to view.
-The string itself doesn't move and &str is read-only.
+We can also observe that Rust removes the mess of character width and literal prefixes that C and C++ have to suffer under because Unicode characters are implicitly supported.

 The str has functions for iterating over the string in bytes / characters, splitting, find a pattern etc.